greenelab/czi-seed-rfa/manuscript.md

 ## Proposal Body (2000 words)

-The Human Cell Atlas (HCA) provides unprecidented characterization of the molecular states of each cell across tissues, organisms, and individuals.
+The Human Cell Atlas (HCA) provides unprecedented characterization of the molecular states of each cell across tissues, organisms, and individuals.
-Computational techniques that enable readily accessible identification of common biological processes from these data are critical to interpretation of this comprehensive dataset.
-The data from HCA are fundamentally high dimensional.
-These data can often be compressed into fewer dimensions without a substantial loss of information and yield interpretable features from these data.
+Computational techniques that provide the ability to rapidly query, characterize, and analyze this atlas will accelerate the pace of discovery in biomedicine.
+HCA data are high dimensional, but they can often be compressed into fewer dimensions without a substantial loss of information while yielding interpretable features.
 For transcriptomic data, compressing on the gene dimension is most attractive: it can be applied to single samples, and genes often provide information about other co-regulated genes.
 In the best case, the reduced dimensional space captures biological sources of variability while ignoring noise and each dimension aligns to interpretable biological processes.

 Our seem network aims to develop low-dimensional representations to enable efficient search and transformation of HCA data, with the benefits becoming particularly pronounced as the number of cells and tissues becomes large.
 Our **__central hypothesis__** is that these approaches will enable search at the tissue and cell level of